Tag: librarians

 Refer Madness: A Patron Mount Rushmore

-Originally published at Booklist In the office one day, my colleagues got to discussing who our library’s Mount Rushmore of patrons would be.
-Not necessarily the nicest ones but the ones who have become iconic among staff largely because of the mystery that surrounds them.
-I thought of a few candidates right away.
-The man […]
+Refer Madness spotlights strange, intriguing, or otherwise noteworthy questions I encounter at the library reference desk.
+[Note: this was originally published at Booklist.]
+In the office one day, my colleagues got to discussing who our library’s Mount Rushmore of patrons would be.
+Not necessarily the nicest ones but the ones who have become iconic among staff largely because of the…

 -